Frequently Asked Questions

 Explore the core functionalities of AASHTOWare BrM, including data collection, reporting capabilities, and compliance with federal standards.

 The BrM software is very intuitive and easy to navigate for all user types.
 It has been tested and used in a production setting by dozens of State DOTs over the course of 30 years.
 The software’s navigational setup allows for easy movement throughout the software with simple mouse clicks.
-Each page autofits within the display window and requires little to no scrolling for the user.

 Additionally, a bar appears across the top of each page to identify the module and task selected, so the user can quickly confirm that they have navigated to the intended page.